 Will I get to know other first-year students on campus?
 Absolutely!
 Although the Micah students build strong and lasting

 friendships within their own community, they are just as fully

 involved in other organizations and programs on campus as any

-other group of freshmen.
+other group of students.
 They also meet other first-year students

-in class, in Marguerite Hall, in the dining halls, and at films,
+in class, in Marguerite Hall, in Walsh Hall and the Gries Complex, in the dining halls, and at films,

 to hang out with friends.

 > Who are the Mentors?
 They are sophomores

 in the program chosen from among those who are interested in

 helping the incoming freshmen.
 They are available to serve as